weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 ### Generate Namespace

-The v3 client adds a new namespace, generate.
+The v3 client adds a new namespace, `generate`.
 Use the generate namespace like the query namespace to make queries.

 <Tabs groupId="languages">
 <TabItem value="jsv3" label="JS/TS (v3)">